philippmossier/dotfiles/README.md

 ## 🚀 Fast and powerfull developer-environment.

-No framework or plugin manager used!
-Everything is installed the old fashion way, depending mainly on sourced binaries.
-Every step is well documented and nothing happens in the background.
+💎 Supercharged shell, no framework or plugin manager needed.

+💾 Everything is installed the old fashion way, depending mainly on sourced binaries.

+📜 Every step is well documented and nothing happens in the background.

-🧪 *Tested on the newest stable versions (20.04) of Ubuntu , Pop-OS and WSL2*
+🧪 Tested on the newest stable versions (20.04) of Ubuntu , Pop-OS and WSL2

 ### 💻 How to install: